August 26, 2011

 Where is the split timber?

-The wrecked ones on the rocks?
+The wrecked ones on rocks?

 There is no kelp wilting on those shores,